ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 ## Calibration Progress

-Please confirm the localization status is 56, otherwise the calibration program will not collect data.
+Please confirm the localization status has already meet 56, otherwise the calibration program will not collect data.
 Type the following command to check localization status:

 	rostopic echo /apollo/sensor/gnss/ins_stat